 Other than young Chinese honeymooners taking selfies and a deeply tanned couple watching their toddler splashing at the water’s edge, our stretch of sand was devoid of the swarms of people and junk that usually cluttered Phuket’s beaches.

-It was a different scene to before Thailand’s military took power in a coup d’état last May, aimed at ending months of sometimes-violent public protests and squabbling between the two major parties, and army chief General Prayuth Chan-Ocha was appointed Prime Minister in August.
+It was a different scene to before Thailand’s military took power in a coup d’état in May 2014, aimed at ending months of sometimes-violent public protests and squabbling between the two major parties, and army chief General Prayuth Chan-Ocha was appointed Prime Minister in August.

 After the junta established power, Phuket’s clean-up began – an initiative aimed at restoring the island’s natural beauty as part of the new leadership’s nationwide ‘Return Happiness to the Thai People’ project.